-Dawn is an avid advocate for Aspergers and after 20 years of living with a child that has Aspergers she agreed to write these blog entries for me so that she could help other families that have an Aspergers child at home.
+Dawn is an avid advocate for Aspergers and after more than 20 years of living with a child that has Aspergers she agreed to write these blog entries for me so that she could help other families that have a child with Aspergers.

 Raising a special needs child is surely one of the biggest challenges I have ever faced in my life.
 It took many years before I realized that you need to take just one day at a time.
 Before I figured that out, I would collapse into bed at night (often in tears), trying not to dread the next morning when we would have to start all over again.

 At times my life seemed like it was going in circles, accomplishing nothing with Kelsea and I was a bit hopeless about it all.
 I was also feeling sorry for myself, as I had grown up in a very difficult home with a violent, alcoholic father.
 Now I was dealing with an emotionally violent daughter.

 I just didn't see how this was fair.
 But then life isn't always fair, is it.
 And there is always someone else that is dealing with issues more trying than your own.
 I heard once that if it was possible to throw everyone's problems in a big pile and you could choose one, you would most likely just pick the one you already had.

 When Kelsea started Kindergarten I was honestly quite thrilled to have the daytime hours back to myself where I could regain my sanity!
 But Kelsea's struggles in the primary grades were just beginning.
 I learned very quickly that I had to stay on top of everything or she would fall even farther behind than she was.
 I had to supplement a lot of what she was learning at school with activities at home.